-Truck loads should be properly balanced.
+Truckloads should be properly balanced.
 This directly impacts maneuverability, as a load that is too heavy on one side or that shifts during transport may cause a driver to lose control.
 In extreme cases, an imbalanced load could cause a truck to tip over, possibly on another vehicle.

 The cargo a truck carries needs to be properly secured, in accordance with state and federal regulations.
-Unsecured or improperly secured cargo may cause the truck load to shift dangerously or may result in objects falling from the truck.
+Unsecured or improperly secured cargo may cause the truckload to shift dangerously or may result in objects falling from the truck.
 Unsecured cargo can cause another vehicle to swerve and strike another vehicle or could actually penetrate the windshield and collide with the driver or passengers.

 Contact a Fresno Truck Accident Attorney

-Trucks may be carrying lumber, metal coils, concrete pipe, automobiles, heavy machinery, consumer goods and other products that could cause considerable harm if they are not properly loaded and secured.
-The truck driver, trucking company and/or loading company may be held accountable for negligence or wrongdoing in the loading of a truck that ultimately results in an accident.
+Trucks may be carrying lumber, metal coils, concrete pipe, automobiles, heavy machinery, consumer goods, and other products that could cause considerable harm if they are not properly loaded and secured.
+The truck driver, trucking company, and/or loading company may be held accountable for negligence or wrongdoing in the loading of a truck that ultimately results in an accident.
 Trucking safety standards are in place for a reason, and when they are not followed to the letter other motorists and pedestrians may pay the price.

 For experienced help with a truck accident claim or lawsuit, call our firm.
 It can be difficult to go up against a large trucking company when seeking compensation for a truck accident, and having a competent attorney by your side will show your opponent that you mean business.
-Instead of being taken advantage of through a low settlement or even having the blame of the accident wrongly placed on your shoulders, protect your interests.
+Instead of being taken advantage of through a low settlement or even having the blame for the accident wrongly placed on your shoulders protect your interests.
 Contact a Fresno truck accident lawyer today.

 516 W Shaw Ave #200